Geology of North Dakota

-The geology of North Dakota includes thick sequences oil and coal bearing sedimentary rocks formed in shallow seas in the Paleozoic and Mesozoic, as well as terrestrial deposits from the Cenozoic on top of ancient Precambrian crystalline basement rocks.
+The geology of North Dakota includes thick sequences of oil and coal bearing sedimentary rocks formed in shallow seas in the Paleozoic and Mesozoic, as well as terrestrial deposits from the Cenozoic on top of ancient Precambrian crystalline basement rocks.
 The state has extensive oil and gas, sand and gravel, coal, groundwater and other natural resources.

 Geologic history, stratigraphy and tectonics

 North Dakota is underlain by Precambrian crystalline basement rock, although these rocks are less well understood than in neighboring states.
-In the Proterozoic, a mountain range known as the Western Dakota Mobile Belt formed between two billion and 1.8 billion years ago in connection with the Trans-Hudson orogeny, stretching north into Manitoba and Saskatchewan before eroding almost entirely 1.5 billion years ago, shedding sediments now found in the Montana Belt Supergroup.
+Eastern North Dakota is mostly underlain by Archean gneisses, metasedimentary and metavolcanic rocks, and granitoids of the Superior Craton.
+In the Proterozoic, a mountain range known as the Western Dakota Mobile Belt formed between two billion and 1.8 billion years ago in connection with the Trans-Hudson orogeny, stretching north into Manitoba and Saskatchewan and south into South Dakota.
+It eroded almost entirely 1.5 billion years ago, shedding sediments now found in the Montana Belt Supergroup.
+The basement of western North Dakota bordering with Montana is interpreted to be a portion of the Wyoming Craton of Archean age.
 Commonly glacial erratic boulders are Precambrian rocks transported to the region by ice sheets.